timbeeler/idle-ramblings/Support.md

 ## Give a Northstar

-Every team needs to have a Mission Statement, you  **cannot** afford to opperate with one.
-This ensures that everyones knows the northstar.
+Every team needs to have a Mission Statement, you  **cannot** afford to operate with one.
+This ensures that everyone knows the Northstar.
 Start simple, less is more.
-Ensure it's not too ambigious but defines a future desired outcome.
-Lastly the mission statement should be generational.
+Ensure it's not too ambiguous but defines a future desired outcome.
+Lastly, the mission statement should be generational.

-Currently I am working with the following statement:
+Currently, I am working with the following statement:

 **PROVIDE A WORLD CLASS TRAINING & SUPPORT EXPERIENCE THAT COMPLIMENTS OUR PRODUCTS AND EMPOWERS OUR TEAMMATES.**

-Every quarter we build objectives and strategies to achive a degree closer to mission statement.
+Every quarter we build objectives and strategies to achieve a degree closer to the mission statement.
 I like to categorize them into the **Team, Teammate, and Self** priorities.
 Sometimes it works, sometimes it doesn't.

 ## Prioritize the Work
 When I worked in support operations, I learned (the hard way) I had to focus on myself and my work.
 I was heavily influenced by Gene Kim's “The Phoenix Project.”
 In his book, he talks about three parallels.
 I have summarized them as they pertain to support: